olegkleiman/coteries/README.md

 # coteries

-Among other basic patterns for React Native App, this projects also demostrates using Relay Modern from React app to GraphQL server.
+Among other basic patterns for React Native App, this projects also demostrates using Relay Modern to query GraphQL server.
 Pay attention to <code>graphql</code> template tag in Settings.jsx.

 ## How to build
 1. npm i